rocketlend/protocol/README.md

 Pool nodes.

 A lender is assigned a unique identifier when they register with Rocket Lend.
-They provide a withdrawal address (to which funds from the protocol will be sent), which can be changed.
+They provide an address to which funds from Rocket Lend will be sent, which can be changed.

-A borrower is identified by the Rocket Pool node they are borrowing for.
-They also have a withdrawal address, which can be changed, to which their funds are ultimately sent.
+A borrower is identified by the address of the Rocket Pool node they are borrowing for.
+They also provide an address to Rocket Lend (initially the node's withdrawal address before Rocket Lend), which can be changed, to which their funds are ultimately sent.

 ### Lending Pools

-The contract manages pools of RPL that are made available by lenders to be used by borrowers.
+The Rocket Lend contract manages pools of RPL that are made available by lenders to be used by borrowers.
 There may be many pools active at once.
 Each lender may have any number of pools.

 Although each pool has a single lender, the relationship between borrowers and pools is many to many.
 A given pool may lend RPL to many borrowers, and a given